RatJuggler/guinea-bot/README.md

 ```
 You can use the `-q` option to run without using the Twitter API but to make it fully functional you will need to set up a Twitter
 account and apply for access [here](https://developer.twitter.com/en/apply-for-access).
 You'll then need to make the following
-tokens available to run it:
+tokens available as environment variables to run it:

     TWITTER_CONSUMER_KEY
     TWITTER_CONSUMER_SECRET